 The Shame I Carried

-It turns out no amount of pinching fat and crunching numbers can predict where a body will land once it is allowed to be nourished and healthy.
+It turns out no amount of pinching fat and crunching numbers can predict where a body will land once it’s allowed to be nourished and healthy.

 Denial and shame fuel an eating disorder much the way food fuels healing.

-The truth is- ALL forms of an eating disorder are based in restriction.
+The truth is- you can not tell if someone is sick or recovered from an eating disorder based on their size.
+And: ALL forms of an eating disorder are based in restriction.
 Anorexia, bulimia, orthorexia and even binging are a result of restricting.